 Check-In on June 9, 2019

 You may register and pay the day of the event.
 (Same day registration $40) Please check in at the Crow River Winery as early as 7:00 AM and no later than 9:00 AM.

 A Fundraiser Ride!

-The Luce Line Loops is sponsored by the Hutchinson Rotary Club and an official event of the 76th Annual Hutchinson Jaycee Water Carnival.
-Proceeds from the bike ride go to local and International Rotary projects including scholarships, parks, community outreach, literacy, clean water, and polio eradication.
+The Luce Line Loops is sponsored by the Hutchinson Rotary Club and is an official event of the Hutchinson Jaycee Water Carnival.
+Proceeds from the bike ride go to local and International Rotary projects including scholarships, parks, community outreach, literacy, clean water and polio eradication.

 Experience Crow River Winery after the ride!

 Crow River Winery is a sponsor of the ride and our host on ride day.
 The Tasting Room has many unique handcrafted wine selections, 8 beers on tap and a fabulous Bistro offering classic artisan appetizers and signature pizzas. http://www.

 Tour de Tonka Outreach Ride